griffithlab/civicpy/docs/civic.rst

    .. attribute:: organization_id

-      The :attr:`CivicRecord.id` of the :class:`Organziation` record that approved the assertion.
+      The :attr:`CivicRecord.id` of the :class:`Organization` record that approved the assertion.

    .. attribute:: ready_for_clinvar_submission